ikraus/JugRun/readme.md

 *Run Locally to Load Textures*

-*Made in collaboration with Hank Alderoty, Kobe Darko, and Isabel Kraus*
+*Made in collaboration with Hank Alderoty, Kobe Darko, and Ignacio Bernaldez*

 Game Description